I Still Know What You Did Last Summer (1997) review – So bad it’s good?

 Back for Another Summer Scare

 Let’s be perfectly honest, this movie was absolutely panned back on release.
 It currently sits at a lousy 10% Rotten rating on Rotten Tomatoes and it only has a 4.8/10 IMDb user score.
-The preceding movie really wasn’t all that great and the sequel seemed to do just about every possible thing wrong.
+The preceding movie really wasn’t all that great either but the sequel seemed to do just about every possible thing wrong.

 It only returned a couple of members of the original cast, director Jim Gillespie and writer Kevin Williamson (Scream) were replaced by Danny Cannon and Trey Callaway, and the plot was far thinner and less ambitious.